acdcnow/ha_pycrowipmodule/info.md

       type: 'door'
 ```
 Changelog

+V2024.01:
+- config_flow adjustments
+- min req.
+HA 2024.01.2
+- pycrowipmodule set to 0.28 in order to avoid the issues with binary_sensors not updated.

 V2023.08:
 - requirements V0.28 to adjust the need on python 3.11 and fix the timeout error on code adjustments